Updated November, 2019

 I don’t know why, and that’s okay.
 I will continue to do as Nelson does and push back the frontiers of ignorance.

 However, I am doing it in a way that improves on the concept, due to my discussion of the second rider.
 And I’m doing it in a way that will not put anyone at risk for using terminology that violates state laws.

 By educating people about a better way to save for the future and become their own “bankers,” I like to think I’m carrying on Nelson’s legacy.
 At the same time, I’m helping people understand ways to maximize the power of the Infinite Banking Concept®.

 To learn more about this concept, I encourage you to download my FREE Report, plus a free chapter from my New York Times best-seller, The Bank On Yourself Revolution: Fire Your Banker, Bypass Wall Street, and Take Control of Your Own Financial Future.

-You’ll learn all the basics of this concept, and where to find an Advisor trained in proper implementation of this concept.
+You’ll learn all the basics of this concept, and where to find a Professional trained in proper implementation of this concept.